SumoLogic/sumologic-documentation/docs/cse/integrations/configuring-threatq-source-in-cse.md

 ## Looking for ThreatQ indicators using Cloud SIEM rules

-As with other threat intel sources, Cloud SIEM compares each incoming Record to the indicators provided by your ThreatQ source.
+As with other threat intel sources, Cloud SIEM compares each incoming record to the indicators provided by your ThreatQ source.

-When a Record contains a value that matches an entry in one or more threat intel lists, two fields in the Record get populated: a `listMatches` field that contains the names of threat intel lists that the Record matched, and a `matchedItems` field that contains the actual key-value pairs that were matched.
+When a record contains a value that matches an entry in one or more threat intel lists, two fields in the record get populated: a `listMatches` field that contains the names of threat intel lists that the record matched, and a `matchedItems` field that contains the actual key-value pairs that were matched.
 In addition, the string “threat” is added to the `listMatches` field.

-For example, give a Record whose `SourceIp` column matches a entry in “My Threat Intel List”, the `listMatches` field added to the record would look like this:
+For example, give a record whose `SourceIp` column matches a entry in “My Threat Intel List”, the `listMatches` field added to the record would look like this:

 `listMatches: ['My Threat Intel List', 'column:SourceIp', 'threat']`

-Because the threat intel information is persisted within Records, you can reference it downstream in both rules and search.
+Because the threat intel information is persisted within records, you can reference it downstream in both rules and search.
 To leverage the information in a rule, you extend your rule expression with the `array_contains` function.
 The syntax is:

 `array_contains(listMatches, "threat_intel_list_name")`